Birth control in Africa: Rwanda

-After the 1994 Rwandan Genocide, the country's healthcare system underwent major changes that led to a 60% increase in contraceptive-use.
+After the 1994 Rwandan genocide, the country's healthcare system underwent major changes that led to a 60% increase in contraceptive-use.

-A start-up called Kasha, allows citizens in Rwandan villages to order condoms and contraceptives via text message and delivers them with a moped.
+A start-up called Kasha allows citizens in Rwandan villages to order condoms and contraceptives via text message and delivers them with a moped.

 Niger

-There has been wide media support in the promotion of contraceptive-use in Niger, a country in West Africa.
+There has been wide media support in the promotion of contraceptive-use in Niger.
 Athletes, celebrities, and prominent political figures have used their status to speak out on, and encourage the use of, contraception in the country.

-L'Association des Jeunes Filles pour la Santé de la Reproduction (AJFSR) (The Girls' Association for Reproductive Health), was established in 2020 to create campaigns and workshops raising awareness and education for girls and women in Niger.
-Kadiatou Idani, the president of the group believes "[r]eproductive health is a taboo subject.
-But girls have sexual and reproductive rights, [and] they need to know about them".
+L'Association des Jeunes Filles pour la Santé de la Reproduction (English: The Girls' Association for Reproductive Health) was established in 2020 to create campaigns and workshops raising awareness and education for girls and women in Niger.
+Kadiatou Idani, the president of the group, believes "[r]eproductive health is a taboo subject.
+But girls have sexual and reproductive rights, [and] they need to know about them."

 Burkina Faso

-Burkina Faso implemented a national free healthcare policy in 2016, for women and children under 5.
+In 2016, Burkina Faso implemented a national free healthcare policy for women and children under 5.
 This involved the free distribution of contraceptives.

-Between 2013 and 2018 government expenditure on healthcare, particularly sexual and reproductive, increased by 30%.
+Between 2013 and 2018 government expenditure on healthcare, particularly sexual and reproductive healthcare, increased by 30%.